josephgodwinkimani/vue-commerce-lab/README.md

 npm run test
 ```

 Vitest will run the tests in watch mode, so you can make changes to the component and see the results in real-time.
-Additionally, [Vitest UI](https://vitest.dev/guide/ui.html) will also automatically open in a new browser tab.

 #### Writing Component Tests